MakarandPundlik/compiler/README.md

-# compiler
+### compiler
-building a simple compiler from scratch
+I am building simple math compiler from scratch just to learn about coompilers.
+I will be reading a simple txt file and executing it as a javascript code.